How Endpoint AI and IoT Are Aiding COVID-19 Response

 Battery-powered mobile or portable devices for healthcare monitoring are becoming more diverse and widespread.
 Whether it’s to monitor blood pressure, glucose, heart-rate, hand hygiene, depression or mood, Parkinson’s disease, they are increasingly taking on mission-critical tasks to help us live a longer and healthier life.
 We’ll see connected inhalers, ingestible sensors, connected contact lenses, and even robotic surgery as part of our standard healthcare procedure and options for the foreseeable future.
 Therefore, it’s all the more important to ensure that all these Endpoint devices need to be reliable in a healthcare setting.
 Especially for devices that rely on edge computing, a long-lasting battery life ensures that healthcare providers can spend more time with patients and less time troubleshooting tech problems.

-At the heart of millions of endpoint devices is Ambiq’s ultra-low-power wireless MCUs and SoCs that support vital technologies required by modern healthcare organizations such as Bluetooth Low Energy (BLE).
+At the heart of millions of endpoint devices is Ambiq’s ultra-low-power wireless SoCs that support vital technologies required by modern healthcare organizations such as Bluetooth Low Energy.
 Powered by Ambiq’s products, IoT devices can continue to evolve and help deliver the best patient care possible.